 Approximately 0.02% of the U.S. population is homeless.
 That's around half a million people.

 The Working Class is the backbone of the U.S. Economy.
-It includes those who have retired from the workforce to enjoy their "Golden Years."
+The goods they manufacture and the services they provide are the product that represents our National Wealth.
+This class includes those who have retired from the workforce to enjoy their "Golden Years."

-These folks live in fine homes, often have his and her automobiles parked in their two-car garage, have a well stocked freezer, an education fund for their children and a cache of dollars for their retirement (if they're not already enjoying one).
+Most of these folks live in fine homes, often have his and her automobiles parked in their two-car garage, have a well stocked freezer/refrigerator, an education fund for their children's Collage edrucation and a cache of dollars for their retirement (if they're not already enjoying one).

 The Ten Percenters